rsaarelm/roguereview/powder.md

 about porting POWDER in IRDC 2012.
 His basic approach is picking a sufficiently low-level and simple abstraction layer (a 'bedrock') to build the game on, and then port the bedrock to other platforms.
-The GBA architecture he originally build Powder on ended up working as a passable general bottom layer he just wrote an adapter on for other platforms.
+The GBA architecture he originally build POWDER on ended up working as a passable general bottom layer he just wrote an adapter on for other platforms.